RIPE-NCC/ripe-database-documentation/README.md

 The docs can be edited directly within Gitlab or by cloning the repository, changing the files locally and checking them back in.

+To avoid variation numbers from the link, it is advised to utilise permalinks.

 # Editing in Gitlab

 GitLab has handy built in editor that undestands most of the markdown that is in the markdown files.
 There are a few excetions that are particular to VuePress: